 July 14, 2020

-For the past twenty-six years, MWI has offered four mediation trainings per year, every year.
-The workshop was held in many different venues over that time – the library of a district courthouse, the Union Club of Boston, One Financial Center, the Boston Bar Association, and most recently, MWI’s office and training space in Boston.
+MWI has offered mediation training every year since 1994.
+The program was held in many different venues – at a district courthouse, the Union Club of Boston, One Financial Center, the Boston Bar Association, and most recently, MWI’s office and training space in Boston.
 One place the mediation training was never held: online.

-COVID-19 and the nationwide lockdown forced MWI’s hand, and we delivered two online forty-hour mediation trainings in May and June.
-As we quickly shifted our training materials to an online format over the past few months, learning the ins and outs of Zoom and shifting our curriculum to encourage online engagement, it reminded us of MWI’s first mediation training experience.
-Twenty-six years ago, as we prepared to deliver our very first mediation workshop, we wondered if our young organization could successfully present a workshop that both informed and inspired participants.
+COVID-19 and the nationwide lockdown forced MWI’s hand, and we delivered our first online forty-hour mediation training in May 2020.
+As we quickly shifted our training materials to an online format, learning the ins and outs of Zoom and shifting our curriculum to encourage online engagement reminded us of MWI’s first mediation training experience.
+Twenty-nine years ago, as we prepared to deliver our first mediation training, we wondered if our young organization could successfully present a training that prepared and inspired participants to mediate effectively.

 “What makes you think you can do this?”